SomewhatDamaged/Scam-Images/README.md

 # Scam-Images
 A list of images that are known scams that get posted to chat services.
 Please treat these like Co-60 and don't share them on rando servers.
 Drop and run!

 I accept PRs with new images.
-Please use the format (d/m/yyyy) for the folder and make an `info.txt` file to state where you found them.
+Please use the script `create_image_folder.py` to create a folder, and make an `info.txt` file to state where you found them (or not, I'm not the boss of you).

 Can recommend using something like [ImageHash (python)](https://pypi.org/project/ImageHash/) for comparing images.
 A hamming distance of ~4 should account for JPG compression without catching unrelated things.